 It is threat perception and response to that perception (It is not anti-Muslim)

 Let me drive another example – when a Muslim country bans another Muslim country, it is not called ‘Anti-Muslim’ but when a secular nation, based on its threat perception, bans few selected nations, it is immediately labeled as Anti-Muslim.
 Kuwait banned five nationals from entering its country in 2011, citing, ‘”difficult security conditions in the five countries”.
 Visit Kuwait’s decision to ban citizens from five nations.
 Kuwait bans visa issuance to five nationalities: Nationals from Syria, Iraq, Iran, Pakistan, and Afghanistan banned from entering Kuwait.

 (updated on Feb 11, 2017)

-On Feb 11, 2017 Saudi Arabia has just confirmed deporting 39,000 Pakistanis from its country since many of those deported are connected with terrorist activities connected with ISIS.
-This is sufficient to dispel general perception that every ban is not religious ban or religious bias; it is threat perception and not religious bias.
-The chairman of the Shoura council (the security committee) went a step further and recommended thorough scrutiny of Pakistanis nationals since they were complicit with security concerns.
+On Feb 11, 2017, Saudi Arabia has just confirmed deporting 39,000 Pakistanis from its country since many of those deported are connected with terrorist activities connected with ISIS.
+This is sufficient to dispel the general perception that every ban is not a religious ban or religious bias; it is threat perception and not religious bias.
+The chairman of the Shoura Council (the security committee) went a step further and recommended thorough scrutiny of Pakistanis nationals since they were complicit with security concerns.

 Suffice it to say, this is NOT anti-islam but ‘Anti-Terror’ Haste Ban.
 Imagine a world without these ban from Saudi Arabia or Kuwait, we would have certainly thought that the US ban is Anti-Islam.
 Just see how profusely the common Americans feel sympathetic towards Muslims.
 That is marvelous and highly appreciable.